 2. Conduct a self-evaluation.
 The service provider conducts a self-study and evaluation of its conformance to the standards.

-3. Submit the Intent to Survey.
-The Intent to Survey includes detailed information about leadership, the programs and services that the service provider is seeking to accredit, and the service delivery location(s).
+3. Submit the survey application.
+The survey application includes detailed information about leadership, the programs and services that the service provider is seeking to accredit, and the service delivery location(s).

 5. CARF selects the survey team.
 Surveyors are selected by matching their program or administrative expertise and relevant field experience with the service provider's unique requirements.